 Like stepping back in time, we walked along the cobblestone streets of the old town of Paraty.
 The colonial buildings were originally built by African Slaves in the 1600s.
 For centuries, Paraty remained relatively untouched and somewhat isolated.
-Its focus was on fishing, bananas, and sugarcane.
+Its focus was on gold, coffee, and sugarcane.

-In the 1970s Brazil built a road connecting Rio de Janeiro to Santos, the port city for Sao Paulo.
+In the 1970s, Brazil built a coastal road connecting Rio de Janeiro to Santos, the port city for Sao Paulo.
 Suddenly, Brazilians passed through Paraty, thus instantly creating a local’s paradise.
 If you are not arriving via cruise ship, that road is the best way to get here.
-You can take a bus or rent a car.
+You can take a bus or rent a car in Rio de Janeiro or São Paulo.

 Things to do in Paraty Brazil